DevBobcorn/CornCraft/README.md

 ## > Building & Running
 The project is made and tested with Unity 2022.3.26f1, so it is recommended to use this version(or newer) of Unity to build this game.

+**Some third-party assets are not included in this repo**, for more information please see [here](./Assets/Third%20Party%20Assets.md).

 Resource files will now be automatically downloaded if they're not present, so manual downloading is no longer necessary.